NewMediaCaucus/nmc-website/README-docker.md

 ## Step 2.
 Make the entrypoint.sh script executable and run it.
 There's a script that your docker will need to run.

-So you need to use this command to make it executable...
+You need to use this command to make it executable.

 The ```+x``` is for eXecutable.

 ```chmod +x entrypoint.sh```